 “I was at a dead end trying to change legislation and the only way to help people was to try to initiate an alternative lending situation,” he says.
 In 2015, he proposed paycheck advances as an employer-sponsored benefit, which the City Council approved unanimously.
 In the first five months after the loans became available, 14 of the city’s roughly 500 employees took advantage of the benefit.
 “We saved 14 families from losing their cars or getting caught in a payday lending cycle,” Pallotta says.

 Policymakers like Pallotta argue that even if tougher regulations can put a dent into the payday lending industry, it won’t diminish Americans’ need for small-dollar, short-term loans.
 A new Federal Reserve survey finds that in 2015, 46% of Americans lacked the cash on hand to cover an unexpected $400 expense.
-Twenty-two percent in the Fed survey also experienced a major unexpected expense in the prior year, such as for an accident or illness, which also oftentimes resulted in debt.12 million Americans now rely on payday loans every year – evidence of a vast underserved market.
+Twenty-two percent in the Fed survey also experienced a major unexpected expense in the prior year, such as for an accident or illness, which also oftentimes resulted in debt.

 According to Pew, as many as 12 million Americans every year cover their cash shortfalls with a payday loan.
 The volume of these loans, advocates say, is evidence of a vast, grossly underserved market that has so far been monopolized by the payday lending industry.